AmalDokkar/dream-team/README.md

 More or less what each file does:

 * `dreamteam_stapp.py`: streamlit app
-* `dreamteam_model.py` and `beam_search.pt`: secondary files of the streamlit app, used to make graphs, make teams and render visualizations.
+* `dreamteam_model.py` and `beam_search.py`: secondary files of the streamlit app, used to make graphs, make teams and render visualizations.
 * `participant.py`: already given file with class to manage the data
 * `data/datathon_participants.json` and `data/datathon_participants_final.json`: raw and processed data respectively
 * `data/results.csv`: results of computing all teams